technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 01/Lab 01 - Automate Onboarding of New Employee.md

-# Lab 1 - Automate Employee Onboarding using Power Platform
+# Lab 1 - Automate Employee Onboarding of new employee

 **Objective:** The primary objective of this lab is to guide participants in automating the employee onboarding process using